 But such formalizations are plausible only if the semantic contributions of the attitude verbs are two-place relations taking singular arguments.
 We have, as we do with propositional attitudes, very good prima facie reason for thinking that the non-propositional attitudes are indeed two-place relations holding between subjects and some other entities.

 If we don’t give up relationality, another reaction to ‘empty’ cases is to look for some other entities, things other than what the attitudes are about, to serve as the objects of the non-propositional attitudes.
 The standard view of propositional attitudes is suggestive here.
 Recall the implausible idea that the objects of the propositional attitudes are facts.
-We saw that in the case of false beliefs, such a view wasn’t going to work.
+We saw that. in the case of false beliefs, such a view wasn’t going to work.
 What we needed was an entity to serve as object of the attitude even when the world isn’t cooperating.
 Here too the world isn’t cooperating—Pegasus, Sherlock Holmes, and so on don’t exist so they aren’t candidates to be the objects of relational attitudes.
 We might look for entities that are relevantly similar to propositions to fill the gap.
-As above, our choice of entity is guided by the role they are asked to play.
+As earlier, our choice of entity is guided by the role they are asked to play.

 Propositions aren’t the right objects since, as we’ve seen, non-propositional attitudes aren’t evaluable for accuracy or satisfaction.
 But if we abstract away from satisfaction or accuracy and look to representation more broadly, we find a similarity between propositional and non-propositional attitudes.
-For any attitude, we can ask ‘what is represented by the attitude?’.
-In the case of propositional attitudes, that question comes to ‘how are things represented as being?’.
+For any attitude, we can ask ‘what is represented by the attitude?’
+In the case of propositional attitudes, that question comes to be ‘how are things represented as being?’
 Their propositional objects answer that question, for propositions are themselves truth-evaluable entities that are true just in case things are a certain way.
-In the case of non-propositional attitudes, the question ‘what is represented by the attitude?’ comes to ‘which thing is represented?’.
+In the case of non-propositional attitudes, the question ‘what is represented by the attitude?’ comes to ‘which thing is represented?’
 Their objects should answer this question.
 The simplest view would have been to let the very entity that the attitude is about tell us which thing is represented, but in light of ‘empty’ cases, the story must be a bit more complicated.

 So, one role of the objects of the non-propositional attitudes is to contribute to our understanding of which things non-propositional attitudes represent.
 But we also want the objects of the attitudes to contribute to our understanding of action and behavior.
 Interestingly, which thing an attitude represents is again crucial.